goossens/ObjectTalk/docs/Overview.md

 ## Variables

-In ObjectTalk, variables do not have to be declared as they are created in the appropriate scope through assignment.
+In ObjectTalk, variables must be declared as in the appropriate scope through assignment.
 ObjectTalk makes no distinction between constants and variables.
 If you set it and don't change it, it's a constant.
 If you do change it, it's a variable.
+The example below creates two new variables.
+The first (a) is initialized to the integer 1.
+The second (b) is initialized to null as no value was provided and the third (c) is only visible in the inner scope.

+	var a = 1;
+	var b;

+	{
+		var c = 2;
+	}

 ## Primitive Values